mikulskibartosz/datanatives-carnivorous-plant-on-iot/PITCHME.md

 https://easydata.engineering - data engineering

 Note:
 My name is Bartosz Mikulski.
-I put a carnivourous plant of the Internet of Things and it did not survive.
+I put a carnivorous plant of the Internet of Things and it did not survive.